ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 ### Registration Template

 Authority Identifier:
-: identifier for the External Authority responsible for assigning the External Identifier used in GLUE URNs.
+: Identifier for the External Authority responsible for assigning the External Identifier used in GLUE URIs.
 This identifier
 is not case sensitive and any letters MUST be expressed in lowercase characters.
-It MUST consist of a sequence of characters with a mazimum length of 50, beginning with a letter and followed by any combination of letters, digits, plus ("+"), period ("."), or hyphen ("-").
+It MUST consist of a sequence of characters with a mazimum length of 50, beginning with a letter or digit and followed by any combination of letters, digits, plus ("+"), period ("."), or hyphen ("-").

-URN:
+URI:
-: The URN within the "urn:glue:" namespace consisting of "urn:glue:" followed by the Authority Identifier.
+: The URI within the "glue:" namespace consisting of "glue:" followed by the Authority Identifier.

 Organization:
 : The organization responsible for the Authority Identifier.

 Transformation Rules:
-: Syntactic transformations applied to the original External Identifiers when creating the GLUE URN, or "N/A" if none.
+: Syntactic transformations applied to the original External Identifiers when creating the GLUE URI, or "N/A" if none.

 Change Controller:
 : For IETF stream RFCs, use "IETF".